 Every year, about 2% of Americans visit the doctor for the treatment of warts.
 Though common, warts tend to develop on the weight-bearing areas of your feet, which can cause pain and general discomfort.
-At his practice in the Gramercy area of Manhattan, New York City, board-certified podiatrist, Lionel G. Hausman, DPM, works with patients of all ages to diagnose, treat, and remove warts.
+At his practice in 3rd Avenue, New York City, board-certified podiatrist, Lionel G. Hausman, DPM, works with patients of all ages to diagnose, treat, and remove warts.
 If you or a loved one are battling with warts, make an appointment today by calling the office or clicking the online booking tool.

 Warts are small, fleshy bumps that usually appear on the soles and balls of your feet.
 They’re caused by a strain of the human papillomavirus (HPV) and occur when the virus enters your body through tiny cuts or cracks in your skin.